zfanli/training-nuxt/README.md

 ## Memo

-Global css setting seems can not set a less file.
+- Global css setting seems can not set a less file.
 It does not work.

+- Seems change files in store cannot be hot deployed, must shut down server once and restart.